Ethics03/EveStack/README.md

 # EveStack

-EvePro is an event promotion platform designed for colleges and organizations to promote their events, hackathons, and more.
+EveStack is an event promotion platform designed for colleges and organizations to promote their events, hackathons, and more.
 It helps users discover, register, and get tickets for various events seamlessly.

 ## Features